Millimeter Wave FMCW radar for Foreign Object Debris (FOD) Detection

 • Cyclical detection of the location of foreign objects in the zone of operation by ½ of runway width along its length,

-• Ability to detect debris which is equivalent to FOD reference sample as metal cylinder sized 3.1 cm length and 3.8 cm in diameter, at 1000 m distance.
+• Ability to detect debris which is equivalent to FOD reference sample as metal cylinder sized 3.1 cm in length and 3.8 cm in diameter, at 1000 m distance.

 1x FOD radar for 2000 m runway